Korakuen Area

 If baseball is more your sport, go see the Yomiuri Giants play at the Tokyo Dome.
 The fans are almost as fun to watch as the game.

-And if you’ve got the stomach for it, hop on the roller coaster at Tokyo Dome City, and take a ride through the neighboring skyscraper
+Then—if you’ve got the stomach for it!—hop on the roller coaster at Tokyo Dome City, and take a ride through the neighboring skyscraper

-From November through February, Tokyo Dome puts on an amazing Illuminations display.
+As an added bonus, from November through February Tokyo Dome City puts on an amazing (and free!) illuminations display.

 Jonelle Patrick writes novels set in Japan, produces the monthly e-magazine Japanagram, and blogs at Only In Japan and The Tokyo Guide I Wish I’d Had